Updated: Oct 21

 Himanshu S. a JJ School Of Arts graduate was joined by Aqui Thami to start Dharavi Art Room to educate and empower the kids and women of the infamous Mumbai slum, Dharavi.
 Learning to express through the medium of art has changed the perception of life for people here.
 It gives women a platform where they have more to do and discuss than just household work.
 It involves the local community to bring about a change in lifestyle by teaching and enabling through art projects.

-And as Aristotle said, "The aim of Art is not to represent outward appearance of things, but their inward significance."
+As Aristotle said, "The aim of Art is not to represent outward appearance of things, but their inward significance."
 To empower and create a difference through Art is in our hands, only if we decide to take any steps for it.
 Remember, with art you can empower not just yourself but the whole community; strive to do that.